 - 1. Calls for a peaceful settlement of the Jammu and Kashmir issue in accordance with the relevant UN Resolutions and as agreed upon in the Simla Agreement. - 2.
-Calls upon India to cease forthwith the gross and systematic human rights violations of the Kashmiri people and allow an impartial inquiry into the issue of more than 1000 nameless graves, discovered in Uri district of IoK. - 3.
+Calls upon India to respect the human rights of Kashmiris and cease forthwith the gross and systematic human rights violations. - 3.
 Further calls upon India to allow international human rights groups and humanitarian organizations to visit Jammu and Kashmir. - 4.
 Affirms that any political process/elections held under foreign occupation cannot be a substitute to the exercise of the right of self-determination by people of Kashmir as provided in the relevant Security Council Resolutions and reaffirmed in the Millennium Declaration of the UN General Assembly. - 5.
 Supports the ongoing efforts of the Government of Pakistan to seek a peaceful resolution of the Jammu and Kashmir dispute through all possible means including substantive bilateral talks with India in accordance with the will of the people of Jammu and Kashmir. - 6.
-Notes with appreciation the improvement in Pak-India relations ensuing from Pakistan's unilateral decision of cease fire along the Line of Control (LOC).
+Appeals to the Member States, OIC and other Islamic institutions, such as the Islamic Solidarity Fund and to mobilize funds and contribute generously towards providing humanitarian assistance to the Kashmiri people, and request the Islamic Development Bank and the Islamic Solidarity Fund to provide the necessary financial resources to provide vocational training and higher education to Kashmiri refugees and entrusts the General Secretariat to submit appropriate proposals.

-- 7. Appeals to the Member States, OIC and other Islamic Institutions, such as the Islamic Solidarity Fund, and philanthropists to mobilize funds and contribute generously towards providing humanitarian assistance to the Kashmiri people. - 8.
-Requests the Islamic Development Bank and the Islamic Solidarity Fund to provide the necessary financial resources to provide vocational training and higher education to Kashmiri refugees and entrusts the General Secretariat to submit appropriate proposals. - 9.
-Calls for the expeditious implementation of the recommendations contained in the report of the OIC Mission led by Ambassador Ezzat Kamel Mufti, Secretary General's Special Representative on Jammu and Kashmir to Pakistan and Azad Kashmir in March 2007 to prevail upon India to sincerely strive for peaceful resolution of the Kashmir dispute and reciprocate the initiative taken by Pakistan. - 10.
-Urges the Government of India, in the interest of regional peace and security, to avail itself of the offer of Good Offices made by the OIC and also allow the OIC Fact Finding Mission to visit the Indian occupied Jammu and Kashmir. - 11.
-Recommends that OIC should initiate to issue annual report of the human rights situation in Indian occupied Jammu and Kashmir. - 12.
-Recommends that Member States continue to coordinate their positions in international forums and mandates the OIC Contact Group on Jammu and Kashmir Group to meet regularly along side the session of the UN General Assembly, the UN Human Rights Council and the Sub-Commission on Prevention on Promotion and Protection of Human Rights as well as at the OIC Ministerial meetings. - 13.
-Recommends that for a meaningful and effective role in the dispute the Secretary General should dispatch a formal request to the President of India to facilitate the visit of an OIC Mission to the Indian Occupied Jammu and Kashmir. - 14.
-Decides to consider the Jammu and Kashmir Dispute at the 36th Session of the CFM. - 15.
-Requests the Secretary-General to follow up the implementation of this resolution and to submit report thereon to the 36th Session of the Council of Foreign Ministers.
+- 7. Calls for the expeditious implementation of the recommendations contained in the reports of the two OIC Missions led by Ambassador Ezzat Kamel Mufti, Secretary General's Special Representative on Jammu and Kashmir in March 2007 and in September 2008 to Pakistan and Azad Kashmir to prevail upon India to sincerely strive for peaceful resolution of the Kashmir dispute and reciprocate the initiative taken by Pakistan. - 8.
+Urges the Government of India, in the interest of regional peace and security to avail itself of the offer of Good Offices made by the OIC and also allow the OIC Fact Finding Mission to visit the Indian occupied Jammu and Kashmir. - 9.
+Recommends that OIC should initiate to issue annual report of the human rights situation in Indian occupied Jammu and Kashmir. - 10.
+Recommends that Member States continue to coordinate their positions in international fora and mandates the OIC Contact Group on Jammu and Kashmir Group to meet regularly along side the session of the UN General Assembly, the UN Human Rights Council and the Sub-Commission on Prevention on Promotion and Protection of Human Rights as well as the OIC Ministerial meetings. - 11.
+Recommends that for a meaningful and effective role in the dispute the Secretary General should take all measures possible to take up the matter with the Indian Government to facilitate the visit of an OIC Mission to the Indian held Jammu and Kashmir. - 12.
+Decides to consider the Jammu and Kashmir Dispute at the 37th Session of the CFM. - 13.
+Requests the Secretary-General to follow up the implementation of this resolution and to submit report thereon to the 37th Session of the Council of Foreign Ministers.

-RESOLUTION NO. 3/35-P ON THE PEACE PROCESS BETWEEN INDIA AND PAKISTAN
+RESOLUTION NO.3/36-POL ON THE PEACE PROCESS BETWEEN INDIA AND PAKISTAN

-The Thirty-Fifth Session of the Council of Foreign Ministers (Session of Prosperity and Development), held in Kampala, Republic of Uganda from 14-16 Jumad ul-Thani 1429 A.H (18-20 June 2008),
+The Thirty-Sixth Session of the Council of Foreign Ministers (Session of Enhancing Islamic Solidarity), held in Damascus, Syrian Arab Republic from 28 Jamadul Awal - 1 Jamadul Thani 1430 H (23-25 May 2009);